Garmin InReach Explorer+ Review: A Deep Dive

 No Garmin Inreach Explorer+ review would be complete without the obligatory moaning feedback section.

-In general, I feel Garmin have pretty much got the Explorer+ right.
+In general, I feel Garmin has pretty much got the Explorer+ right.
 It’s rugged, the battery life is good, and the menu system is pretty intuitive (okay, I’m not going to delve into the Settings as they are pretty technical as well as being a tangle of functions!)

 What Could Garmin Improve on the InReach Explorer+?